mrco24/PH-Recon/README.md

+# Requirements:
+Below are all the tools that must be installed so install these tools first and your terminal must be rooted otherwise it may be a problem to install the tools.

+# Installation:

+# Usage:
+./Okvps.sh sub.txt

 # Current Features:
-1) This script will collect all the subdomains using amass, assetfinder, subfinder, findomain, and crt.sh, riddler.io, jldc.me, nmap.
+1) This script will collect all the subdomains using amass, assetfinder, subfinder, findomain, and crt.sh, riddler.io, jldc.me, nmap.bufferover.run
 2) Gather all the subdomains and put them in a single .txt file.
 3) Resolves all the subdomains using massdns
 4) Check http/https services on the given domains using httpx tool.